-Program: The meeting and symposium were held in conjunction with the annual meetings of the American Association of Veterinary Laboratory Diagnosticians and the United States Animal Health Association (see JAVMA, Jan 1, 2009, page 31).
+Program: The meeting and symposium were held in conjunction with the annual meetings of the American Association of Veterinary Laboratory Diagnosticians and the United States Animal Health Association (see JAVMA, Jan 1, 2009).
 Educational topics included beef quality assurance, BVDV eradication, Johne's disease demonstration herds, neosporosis in beef herds, and columnaris disease in catfish.

 Business: Discussions were held on the results of the association's recent strategic planning meeting and the roles of extension veterinarians in disseminating animal and public health information via the eXtension and EDEN networks.
 Bylaws and incorporation changes were also discussed.
 It was announced that a membership survey is in development and will be distributed in the near future.